Happy New Year, guys!

 Deep Learning was the first HOT.

 So if you are interested in it, check this post: 7 Steps for becoming DL Expert.
 (Strongly recommended)

 (Please forgive me that I myself is a green hand.
 Will show you very simple ideas from the conference.)

 CV & NLP

-About images, there is a history about perspectives on it.
-It’s natural that scientists are trying to learning some knowledge from images.
-Initially, Google made image labelling game, which was a kind of collective intelligence, to label the images.
+About images, there is a history of perspectives on it.
+It’s natural that scientists are trying to learn some knowledge from images.
+Initially, Google made image labeling game, which was a kind of collective intelligence, to label the images.
 Then it was like a bridge which connects languages and images.

-Then the scientists got the idea of playing with a higher level, let the computers tells us the story behind an image!
+Then the scientists got the idea of playing with a higher level, let the computers tell us the story behind an image!

 Are You Talking to a Machine?
-Dataset and Methods for Multilingual Image Question Answering (Baidu Research)
+Dataset and Methods for Multilingual Image Question Answering (from Baidu Research)

 Able to answer questions about the content of an image.

 120,000 images and 250,000 question-answer pairs